Healthy Relationships Continues to be Relevant!

-First published in 1993, Healthy Relationships Curriculum turns 15 in 2008.
-Not without growing pains, the past decade has seen the curriculum tested in the lab and in the field.
-Now the word is out and Healthy Relationships has come of age.
+First published in 1993, Healthy Relationships Curriculum is as relevant today as it was when it was created.
+Not without growing pains, the past decades have seen the curriculum tested in the lab and in the field.
+Now the word is out and Healthy Relationships has met the test of time.

 To help us celebrate we invite you to share your stories.
 If you are using Healthy Relationships, or if you are using another violence-prevention curriculum, what's working for you?
 What elements of your approach are working particularly well?
 How are you making a difference?
 Please write and let us know: email@example.com We will dedicate a page on this site to share your insights and those of others who are working in this field.